uchiavetta/foreMast/README.md

 key = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" #use the UID and the API key in your Copernicus CDS User profile N = 43.2
-E = 11.3 #for southing and westing coordinates use negative values siteId = "random_place" #it will be attached to the name of the file to be downloaded, along with the user id dir = "~/download" #insert the path for the directory where the file should be downloaded
+E = 11.3 #for southing and westing coordinates use negative values siteId = "siteName" #it will be attached to the name of the file to be downloaded, along with the user id dir = "~/download" #insert the path for the directory where the file should be downloaded

 cdsDownload(U_ID = user, API_KEY = key, lat = N, lon = E, sPath = dir, site = "")